Oeuvre · Biography · Curatorial context

 Norbert Banhalmi — verified professional overview

-Professional role
+Professional roles

 Active since

-1999 — more than 25 years of photographic practice.
+1999 — an unbroken photographic practice.

 Primary bases